AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-send-email.md

 ---
-title: How to configure a Submit Action to send an email for an Adaptive Form?
+Title: How to send an email on submission of an Adaptive Form?
-description: An Adaptive Form provides a Submit Action to send an email.
+Description: Explore the process to set up email notifications when submitting an Adaptive Form.
-keywords: how to configure send an email submit action for an adpative form
+keywords: how to configure send an email submit action for an adpative form, Email Submit Action, Adaptive Form Email, Form Submission Email, Send Email Guide
 feature: Adaptive Forms, Core Components
 ---

-# Configure Send Email submit action
+# Configure the Send Email submit action for an Adaptive Form

 To send an email to one or more recipients upon successful submission of the form, you can use the **[!UICONTROL Send Email]** Submit Action.